-We also realize that this is different than "the other guys" and you may not want to hassle with two batteries.
-We get it.
-The reality is that modern ematches are very reliable (especially the "chip" type), and use very little current.
-Therefore, you can also set up the Proton to use a single battery, like everybody else.
-We've used the Proton with a single battery with no deployment power failures at all in testing (or for that matter, with any other Eggtimer Rocketry altimeter...) so we know that for the vast majority of you out there you'll want to do it this way.
-The Proton uses special current-limited driver chips instead of simple FET's, and the driver will also shut off it the voltage goes too low, so if the current draw from your battery exceed the limit of the driver chip (about 10A), the driver chip will shut off to protect your battery and the circuitry.
-This effectively protects the altimeter/processor side of the Proton from resetting due to low-voltage.
+However, for most purposes a single 2S Lipo battery will be sufficient.
+The Proton uses special current-limited driver chips instead of simple FET's, and the driver will also shut off if the input voltage goes too low, so if the current draw from your battery exceed the limit of the driver chips (about 10A each), the driver chips will shut off to protect your battery and the circuitry.
+This effectively protects the altimeter/processor side of the Proton from resetting due to low-voltage, which is why we don't need to have a humongous "keep alive" capacitor on board like some other altimeters do to prevent brownouts.